kpatel1209/LIRI-Node-App/README.md

 ## Watch what each command line does

 ### Concert-this
-This function allows the user to enter their favorite artist's or band's name and will then return their concert information from the Bands in Town API.
+This function allows the user to enter their favorite artist's or band's name and will then provide their concert information from the Bands in Town API.

 ![gif of concert-this](gifs/concert-this.gif)